Tailoring dispersion and evanescent modes in multimodal nonlocal lattices using positive-only interactions: Appendix

 \subsubsection{Analytical dispersion relation for the Euler-Bernoulli beam lattice}

-In this appendix, we derive an explicit analytical form of the dispersion relation for the Euler--Bernoulli beam lattice.
-This allows us to write the interpolation system~\eqref{eq:system_interpolation} in closed form for this specific case.
+In this appendix, an explicit analytical form of the dispersion relation for the Euler--Bernoulli beam lattice is derived.
+This formulation enables the interpolation system~\eqref{eq:system_interpolation} to be expressed in closed form for this specific case.
+The derivation starts from the definitions of the interaction matrices $\mathbf{A}_p^-$, $\mathbf{A}_p^+$, $\mathbf{B}_p^-$, and $\mathbf{B}_p^+$ given in Section~\ref{section:Euler-BernoulliBeamLattices}.
+The total stiffness contribution can be written as